 Implants can be placed under the chest muscle or over the muscle.
 Many short, petite women considering breast implants have little native chest tissue to adequately cover the implants.
 Therefore, it may be a better choice for the implants to be placed under the muscle, to give them some coverage and prevent the implants from looking very obvious.
 Your plastic surgeon can weigh in with his recommendation, based on your body type and amount of natural breast tissue.

 If you are considering breast implants, you are encouraged to “try on” different sizes of implants to get a visual preview of what the results would look like.
 This is very helpful in the decision making process.
 Most plastic surgeons offer implant sizing kits to be used in their office; you can slip different implants into your bra while standing in front of a mirror and determining which size looks best.
 Or, three-dimensional computerized imaging technology can be used to digitally simulate your body with different implants.
 These tests can be performed during the breast augmentation consultation.

-For more information about breast augmentation and selecting the implants best for your physique, please schedule a consultation with Dr. Sanders by contacting our Encino, CA office today.
+For more information about breast augmentation for small women or selecting the best implant size for a petite frame, please schedule a consultation with Dr. George Sanders by contacting our Encino, CA plastic surgery center today.